kevinl95/Privotron/README.md

 - When using a profile, previously processed brokers are automatically skipped
 - You can override saved information by providing command line arguments
 - Parallel processing allows multiple opt-outs to run simultaneously
+- State values are automatically converted between full names and abbreviations as needed

 ### Security Note